martinResearch/PySparseLP/readme.md

 	run()

-the suport vectors are represented by black circles.
+the support vectors are represented by black circles.

 ![classification result with support points](https://rawgithub.com/martinResearch/PySparseLP/master/images/l1svmClassification.svg)

 ## Other example problems

-we could get LP exqmples from  [netlib.org](http://www.netlib.org/lp/data/) but we woul need to write
+we could get LP examples from  [netlib.org](http://www.netlib.org/lp/data/) but we would need to write

 * a cython wrapper for the code that decompress emps files to mps (http://www.netlib.org/lp/data/emps.c)
 * a code to read MPS file in python